tytydraco/yessleep/out/I_found_several_books_inside_a_corpse_They_were_the_greatest_things_Ive_ever_read.md

 The sentences were captivating, but even more striking was the title page.
 The work was called *Don Servante* and attributed to Miguel de Certvantes with a publication date of 1611, translated by Thomas Goodwell in 1665.

 As I continued to flip through the pages, it became immediately clear that it was a work of fiction–and one of the best things I’d ever read.
-Leading through to the end, I saw that the book ended mid-sentence: it was only a partial manuscript.
+Leafing through to the end, I saw that the book ended mid-sentence: it was only a partial manuscript.

 Quickly, I tore up the other bags, hoping to find the rest of the novel.
 Instead, I found two wholly different works.
 One was a longish short story by Edgar Allan Poe entitled “The Wrath of the Earthworm.”
 It chronicled a man’s experience being buried alive and his ongoing argument with an earthworm waiting for his demise.
 It had been a while since I’d read Poe, but I felt with some certainty, that this was by far the best thing of his I’d ever read.

 The third manuscript was a novel written in the late 90’s by an author named Sara Knave, who I’d never heard of.
 It seemed to be about a group of teenage girls who spent their last summer of high school working at a haunted amusement park.
 As soon as I started reading it, I couldn’t stop.
-Whoever Cameron Knave was, she had the horror chops of Stephen King and the literary virtuosity of Cormac McCarthy.
+Whoever Sara Knave was, she had the horror chops of Stephen King and the literary virtuosity of Cormac McCarthy.
 It seemed impossible that she hadn’t been a bestselling phenomenon.

 Yet when I searched for her name on Google, I couldn’t find a single hit.
 As far as the internet was concerned, she didn’t exist.
 The same was true for Poe’s story and Cervantes’s book.
 Not a single reference existed for either one.

+I could have just turned the stories in.
+If I had, it would have saved me all of the pain that followed.
+But there was something in me that just wouldn't allow it.
+I'm thorough, I suppose.
+That's always just been the way I am.
+I've never started a book I didn't finish.
+I wasn't about to break that habit now.

+I took one last look at the corpse, realizing I might be looking at my own future: whoever had shot this man, wasn't going to stop looking until they'd retrieved their books.

-I surreptitiously stashed all three manuscripts in my backpack and tossed the bags they’d come in.
+Then I surreptitiously stashed all three manuscripts in my backpack and tossed the bags they’d come in.
 Then I filed the official report without any mention of the corpse’s stomach or its contents.

 Back at home after work, I opened my backpack and devoured all three books.
 Coming off of them, I was buzzing with excitement–and furious that they were *all* only partially complete.
 I was left with Cervantes’s narrator sitting down to a tea party with the devil.
 With Poe’s protagonist finally clasping the worm with his left pinky.
 With Knave’s main character facing off with a possessed boyfriend in a hall of mirrors.